 - Walkers are unsafe at any speed and at any age!
 Never put your child in a walker.

-- Make sure that your baby cannot pull lamps or other electrical objects on top of him or herself.
+- Make sure that your baby cannot pull lamps or other electrical objects on top of themselves.
 Use electrical tape to secure electrical cords along baseboards.

 - Eliminate tablecloths that can be pulled from the table.

-- Make sure all drawers have stops, so that your baby or toddler can't pull the drawer out on top of himself.
+- Make sure all drawers have stops, so that your baby or toddler can't pull the drawer out on top of themselves.

 - Attach furniture to the wall so the pieces don’t fall over the child.
 Avoid electronics on top of higher dresser tables that can fall on the child.